Golden Ocean Group Limited (GOGL) Shares Soar Above 1-Year High - News Heater

 Is It Worth Investing in Golden Ocean Group Limited (NASDAQ: GOGL) Right Now?

-The price-to-earnings ratio for Golden Ocean Group Limited (NASDAQ: GOGL) is above average at 13.96x.
-The 36-month beta value for GOGL is also noteworthy at 1.19.
-There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Golden Ocean Group Limited (NASDAQ: GOGL) is above average at 14.85x, while the 36-month beta value is 1.24.Analysts have differing opinions on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023